ramiyappan/Autopilot-LinearReg/README.md

 # Objective

 Predict Controller-input of Auto-pilot using Linear Regression with Polynomial Features.
+Apply Regularization and compare the results.

 Check HW1.pdf for README.